Write a little about yourself. Just a paragraph will do.

 Help your potential matches find common interests.

-Food: I used to be a very picky eater, but thanks to good friends
+Food: I was a very picky eater as a kid, but thanks to good friends

 and some healthy pushing, I can eat anywhere now.
-I had Vietnamese
+Spicy food is not

 I tend towards non-fiction, but I'm trying to match every

 non-fiction book I read with a fiction.
-My goal this year is 25
+Books I've read lately:

 Music: The last eight artists to play on my iTunes: Paris Combo,